-Tags: degas, drawings, fans, installation, mounting, paper, training placement, transportation
+Tags: degas, drawings, fans, installation, mounting, paper, student, training placement, transportation

 This June I was lucky enough to spend two weeks working with Richard Farleigh, Conservator of Works of Art on Paper, as I undertook my training placement at the Fitzwilliam Museum in Cambridge.
 I have been living and training in Cornwall as a Books and Archives Conservator for just over a year now, having left my posts at the Fitzwilliam Museum in June 2017.
 It was a real joy to be able to return to the museum this year in a new guise, with new skills and a fresh perspective.

 Carrying out my placement in the Paintings, Drawings and Prints Department (PDP) over a two-week period provided a unique opportunity for me to work alongside the Fitzwilliam’s paper conservators whilst also assisting the Department’s technicians with the installation of a new temporary exhibition.
 Whilst I cannot include in this blog post all that I have learnt, below I have picked out a few highlights from my time at the Museum.
 Before I tell my little story, I would like to thank the team for making me feel so welcome.
 It was a real pleasure to work with colleagues, old and new, and to gain such a breadth of experience through doing so.

 My first week was largely spent assisting the Department’s technician team with the exhibition ‘Floral Fantasies’, now on display in the Shiba Gallery until 9th September 2018.

 It was hugely valuable for me to work on this installation due to the range of objects and materials involved, each presenting its own challenges for mounting and display.
 It was exciting to see innovation at work in the Museum, particularly in terms of new mounting techniques and the use of acrylic to create bespoke cradles for the paper-based collection and the museum’s precious miniatures.